Leopere/calcom-docker/README.md

 ## Requirements

-Make sure you have `docker` & `docker compose` installed on the server / system.
+Make sure you have `docker` & `docker-compose` installed on the server / system.
 Both are installed by most docker utilities, including Docker Desktop and Rancher Desktop.

-Note: `docker compose` without the hyphen is now the primary method of using docker-compose, per the Docker documentation.
+Note: `docker-compose` without the hyphen is now the primary method of using docker-compose, per the Docker documentation.

 ## Getting Started